genotrance/px/README.md

 ## What is Px?
-Px is a HTTP(s) proxy server that allows applications to authenticate through an NTLM or Windows Kerberos authenticated proxy server, typically used in corporate deployments, without having to deal with the actual handshake.
+Px is a HTTP(s) proxy server that allows applications to authenticate through an NTLM or Kerberos proxy server, typically used in corporate deployments, without having to deal with the actual handshake.
 It is primarily designed to run on Windows systems and authenticates on behalf of the application using the currently logged in Windows user account.

-Px is very similar to "NTLM Authorization Proxy Server" [NTLMAPS](http://ntlmaps.sourceforge.net/) and [CNTLM](http://cntlm.sourceforge.net/) in that it sits between the corporate proxy and applications and offloads the authentication.
-The primary difference in Px is to use the currently logged in user's credentials to log in automatically rather than requiring the user to provide the username, password (hash) and domain information.
+Px is similar to "NTLM Authorization Proxy Server" [NTLMAPS](http://ntlmaps.sourceforge.net/) and [Cntlm](http://cntlm.sourceforge.net/) in that it sits between the corporate proxy and applications and offloads authentication.
+The advantage is that Px is able to use the currently logged in user's credentials automatically without requiring any user supplied credentials.
 This is accomplished by using Microsoft SSPI to generate the tokens and signatures required to authenticate with the proxy.
-The other advantage is that Px supports Kerberos authentication as well, which NTLMAPS and CNTLM do not.

-NTLMAPS and CNTLM were designed for non-Windows users stuck behind a corporate proxy.
-As a result, they require the user to provide the correct credentials to authenticate.
-On Windows, the user has already logged in with his credentials so Px is designed for Windows users who would like to use tools that aren't designed to deal with proxy authentication, without having to supply and maintain the credentials within Px.
+Px also supports Kerberos and works with user supplied credentials for cases where SSPI is not available.

 Microsoft provides a good starting point to understand how NTLM [authentication](https://msdn.microsoft.com/en-us/library/dd925287.aspx) works.
 And similarly for [Kerberos](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc772815(v=ws.10)) (warning: long!)